vegaprotocol/documentation/docs/tools/vega-wallet/concepts.md

 Read on to understand the basic concepts of wallets and keys, and how they work.

 ## Cryptographic keys
 Each cryptographic key pair includes a public key and a private key.

 Those keys are associated with an entity that needs to authenticate their identity, or sign and send transaction data.
-Data that is encrypted with the public key can only be decrypted with its corresponding private key.
+The signature is generated through combining the signer's private key with the data being sent in the transaction.
+Data that is signed with the private key can only be verified with its corresponding public key.

-Anyone can send someone encrypted information using the public key associated with the private key.
-However, only the owner of the private key can decrypt the information.
-The goal is to prove that a transaction was indeed signed by the originator and was not forged.
+Signing a transaction proves the signer is the owner of the collateral used in the transaction.
+The network's validator nodes check and authenticate transactions automatically as they come in.

 **Public key**: A public key can be published or shared.